NikunjAgarwal501/Handwritten-Digit-Recognition/README.md

-It is a GUI based Handwritten digit recognition system.
+It is a GUI based Handwritten digit recognition system using CNN model.
 MNIST dataset is used to train and test the model.
 Some of the important terms used are-
 The Sequential class allows you to create models layer by layer in a step-by-step fashion, where each layer flows sequentially from the previous one.